 your personal photography – aiming for more than just snapshots

 This just might be my most favorite photo of my daughter, Janine.
-It’s from 10 years ago (2003), and she was 9 years old at the time.
+It’s from 2003 when she was 9 years old.
 I was trying out my new Nikon D100, reveling in being able to instantly see any photos I took.
 We were outside in the garden area of the apartment complex we lived in at the time.
-With a long focal length, I concentrated on capturing her expression, and a little some of who she was at the time – that interesting blend of confidence and shyness … and a fortunate dose of just indulging her dad with the new toy.
+With a long focal length, I concentrated on capturing her expression, and some element of who she was at the time – that interesting blend of confidence and shyness … and a fortunate dose of just indulging her dad with the new toy.

 Simplifying the composition, the photo is all about her expression and those soulful eyes.
 She still has that.
 But she has grown into a confident young woman.